-NPHS has many different sections of the building that were built at different times.
+NPHS has several different sections of the building that were built at different times.
 The study determined that some of these areas are approaching the end of their useful life, while others are still good.
-Because some of these areas, such as the auditorium, pool, gymnasiums, and media center are still viable, the study recommended that building a totally new high school was not necessary.
+Because some of these areas, such as the auditorium, pool, gymnasiums, and media center are still viable, the study concluded that building a new high school was not necessary.
+Using that recommendation, the district has set out to renovate the high school in a way that provides students with a 21st-century school while being fiscally responsible to the district's taxpayers.

 Areas denoted in pink in the above first-floor drawing will require demolition, including the current English/Math wing on the northeast portion of the building.
 Our construction management team advises us that tearing down this part of the building (built in the 1950s) is more cost-effective than attempting to renovate a space of that age.

 The green area indicates areas where new classrooms and structures will be added to the existing structure.
 This includes filling in the courtyard area near the cafeteria and adding to the northeast portion of the current structure.
 A number of new classrooms can be added in this area while some other existing classrooms will be renovated.
 This area includes the current art rooms and a few science classrooms at the east end of the “main” east/west hallway.
-This includes a new structure on the southeast portion of the building that will eventually become a Multi-Purpose Room.
-During construction, this Multi-Purpose Room will house temporary classrooms.
+This also includes a new structure on the southeast portion of the building that will eventually become a fieldhouse.
+During construction, this fieldhouse will house temporary classrooms.
 The district believes this is a much safer option for students compared to portable classrooms.
-Using the structure as temporary classrooms and then finishing it later as a fully-functional Multi-Purpose Room is also a much more cost-effective option and will save the district considerable money that can instead be put towards the project.
+Using the structure as temporary classrooms and then finishing it later as a fully-functional fieldhouse is also a much more cost-effective option and will save the district considerable money that can instead be put towards the project.
+As mentioned above, this fieldhouse will be in the first of two phases in this project.

 The light blue areas represent the current structure.
 Some of this area will still require heavy renovation, meaning walls will be moved or the layout of the area will be redesigned in some way.
 Other parts of this area may only require light renovation, similar to what was done to the classrooms at New Palestine Junior High last year.
 Some classrooms in the light blue area may only require minor upgrades like flooring, paint, new lighting, or technological upgrades.